Sina Movahed

-Sina Movahed (سینا موحد) is an Iranian chess player who holds the title of grandmaster.
+Sina Movahed (سینا موحد, /fa/; born 2010) is an Iranian chess grandmaster.

+Career

 His first major result was winning the Iran U-8 blitz championship and at the age of 10 entered as the 10th seed of 16 players, he won the 2020 FIDE World Youth Rapid Chess Championships hosted online due to the Covid pandemic.
 At the age of 13, he was awarded the FIDE Master title after going up almost 300 points since July 2022.
 In January 2024, he ranked within the top 100 juniors for the first time and became an International Master.
 In October 2024, he was awarded the Grandmaster title becoming the youngest Iranian Grandmaster.
+In March 2026, he won his first Chess.com Titled Tuesday tournament beating notable grandmasters, including Magnus Carlsen and Denis Lazavik, along the way.